Contracts affect much of our daily lives.

 Contracts can be express or implied.
 Express contracts are typically memorialized in written documents that represent terms agreed to by the parties.

 Contracts implied in fact are agreements that are inferred or assumed based on the circumstances.
 Contracts implied in fact are not written documents signed by the parties.
 Most business contracts are express contracts.

-Contract law involves many more contract-specific rules and regulations and can become extremely complicated.
-An attorney can help you understand these rules in more detail and how they apply to you.
+Florida contract law involves many more contract-specific rules and regulations and can become extremely complicated.
+An experienced Pensacola contract law attorney can help you understand these rules in more detail and how they apply to you.